 The following is the quoted content: var person = { |

-A programming method with JavaScript characteristics.
-It contains the attribute name, methods setName and getName in class units.
-It is relatively simple to call the method person.setname('R').
-From this point onwards, this points to person, and the attributes and methods of person are all Not private, can be called.
+A programming method with JavaScript features, contains attribute name, method setName and getName in the unit of class.
+Calling the method is simpler person.setname('R'), this all points to person, and the properties and methods of person are both It is not private and can be called.

 The following is the quoted content: var Person = function(){ |